onsip/sipjs.com/content/api/0.5.0/message.md

 ---
 # SIP.Message

-`SIP.Message` represents an instant message using the SIP method MESSAGE.
+`SIP.Message` represents an instant message using the SIP MESSAGE request.
 By default, the message is treated as plain text.
 However, any valid content type may be specified.

 * TOC
 {:toc}